Intracerebral hemorrhage as a complication of reversible cerebral vasoconstriction syndrome in the postpartum periods: a case report

 The authors declare no competing interest.

-All the authors have reviewed and approved the final manuscript.
+All the authors read and approved the final version of this manuscript.

-Figure 1: computed tomography (CT) of the head without contrast demonstrating a large intraparenchymal hemorrhage centered in the right parietal lobe area
+Figure 1: computed tomography of the head without contrast demonstrating a large intraparenchymal hemorrhage centered in the right parietal lobe area

 Figure 2: digital subtraction angiography of the right and left anterior and middle cerebral arteries, as well as the vertebrobasilar system, prior to nimodipine injection.
 Multiple vasoconstrictions are observed throughout the visualized arteries (yellow arrows)